PowerDNS/pdns/pdns/recursordist/docs/running.rst

 This infrastructure will log every step the :program:`Recursor` takes to resolve a name and will log all DNSSEC related information as well.

 To enable tracing for all queries, enable the :ref:`setting-trace` setting.
-Trace infomration will be written to the log.
+Trace information will be written to the log.

 .. warning::